-Devon Energy trims full-year spending
+Devon Energy trims full-year spending; shrs dip

 Production fell nearly 17 percent to 536,000 barrels of oil equivalent per day.

-Shares of Devon were down 1.8 percent in after-market trading on Tuesday.
+Shares of Devon were down 0.6 percent in after-hours trading on Tuesday.

-Reporting by John Benny in Bengaluru; Editing by Sriraj Kalluvila and Maju Samuel
+Reporting by John Benny in Bengaluru and Ernest Scheyder in Houston; editing by Sriraj Kalluvila, Maju Samuel and G Crosse